Paul-Lecomte/chrome-tabs-extension/README.md

 - **Custom Categories**: Label sessions based on user-defined tags for better organization.
 - **Session Sharing**: Share tab groups with others for collaborative browsing or research.
 - **Sync Across Devices**: Sync saved sessions and tabs across devices for seamless productivity.
+- **Notes & Reminders**: Add notes or reminders to saved tabs for better productivity management.

 ### Technology Stack
 - **Next.js** for the frontend